Hisense U8K Mini-LED ULED TV vs TCL QM8 Mini-LED QLED TV

 - Occasional software update delays

-Build quality and reliability have improved substantially for both manufacturers.
-TCL benefits from manufacturing scale as one of the world's largest TV producers, while Hisense has invested heavily in quality control and customer service infrastructure.
-Warranty coverage is comparable, typically offering one-year standard protection with extended options available.
+Build quality has improved dramatically for both brands.
+TCL manufactures at massive scale as one of the world's largest TV producers.
+Hisense invested heavily in quality control and customer service.
+Both offer standard one-year warranties with extended options.

-The price advantage fluctuates between brands depending on sales cycles, but TCL generally undercuts Hisense by $100-200 on comparable models.
-Both offer exceptional value propositions—you're getting Mini-LED backlighting, quantum dot color, full-array local dimming with hundreds of zones, and comprehensive smart TV features for less than half what Sony or Samsung charges for equivalent specifications.
+Pricing shifts with sales cycles, but TCL generally runs $100-200 cheaper on comparable models.
+Either way, you're getting Mini-LED backlighting, quantum dot color, full-array local dimming with hundreds of zones, and complete smart TV features for less than half what Sony or Samsung charges.

 Frequently Asked Questions